-Golden Hour is a small window of time in the hour just before the sun rises or sets and is famous for giving off a soft light with a golden glow.
-The internet will tell you to avoid shooting at any other time of day, photography apps help predict the golden hour, and other photographers chase that golden hour aesthetic like there is a pot of gold at the end.
+Golden Hour, also known as the magic hour, is the hour when the sunrising or setting and is famous for giving off a soft light with a golden glow.
+The internet encourages you to avoid shooting at any other time of day, photography apps help predict the golden hour, and other photographers chase that golden hour aesthetic like there’s a pot of gold at the end.

 I’m not other photographers and I hate the golden hour.
 There, I said it!
 This is probably the most controversial opinion I hold as a photographer, but hear me out!
-When I first started photography, I spent too much time stressing out about being in the right place at the right time and it took the joy out of photography.
-Opening yourself up to other types of light brings a whole other world of creativity and individuality, so here are my top three reasons photographers should shoot all day long.
+When I was new to photography, the pressure to be in the right place at the right time took the joy out of photography.
+Opening yourself up to other types of light ignites new creativity and individuality, so here are my top four reasons photographers should shoot all day long.

 Rather than seeking the ideal conditions within your comfort zone; rise to the opportunity of meeting the demands of the environment.
-Unless you work in a studio the environment will be perfect; learn to work with the lighting you have and create beautiful images in spite of imperfections.
+Unless you work in a studio, the environment will never be perfect; learn to work with the lighting you have and create beautiful images despite imperfections.

 Composition In Hard Light

 Move around and try different angles to avoid undesired lighting

 Cut out the overexposed or underexposed parts of the photo with a tighter shot.

 Use the shadows creatively with composition techniques like leading lines or frame within a frame.